-We generated net (loss) income of \$(22.4) million and \$6.8 million for the six months ended June 30, 2021 and 2020, respectively.
-We generated net loss of \$(24.5) million and \$(16.7) million for the years ended December 31, 2020 and 2019, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$153.8 million.
+We generated net losses in each year since our inception, including net losses of \$20.7 million and \$24.5 million for the years ended December 31, 2021 and 2020, respectively.
+As of March 31, 2022, we had an accumulated deficit of \$142.4 million.
 While we have experienced significant revenue growth in recent periods, we are not certain whether or when we will obtain a high enough volume of sales to sustain or increase our growth or achieve or maintain profitability in the future.
 We also expect our costs and expenses to increase in future periods, which could negatively affect our future results of operations if our revenue does not increase.
 In particular, we intend to continue to expend significant funds to further develop our platform, including by introducing new products and functionality, and to expand our inside and field sales teams and customer success team to drive new customer adoption, expand use cases and integrations, and support international expansion.
 We will also face increased compliance costs associated with growth, the expansion of our customer base, and being a public company.
 Our efforts to grow our business may be costlier than we expect, or the rate of our growth in revenue may be slower than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described herein, and unforeseen expenses, difficulties, complications or delays, and other unknown events.
 If we are unable to achieve and sustain profitability, the value of our business and Class A common stock may significantly decrease.